czarnian1/kfm_poc/README.md

-This markdown file will be updated from MISD MISD20170714002 PRDTST QA document - please refer i first instance to Word document
+This markdown file will be updated from controlled document MISD20170714002 PRDTST QA document - please refer in first instance to Word document

 ## Setup PRDTST Messaging and Queuing Environment